Uganda drops Chinese firm from railway deal, eyes Turkish rival

 He said Uganda had written to the Chinese firm in December cancelling the contract and that the Chinese had so far not indicated any objection to the decision.
 Officials of CHEC were not immediately reachable for comment.

-Wang Wenbin, China's foreign ministry spokesperson, said China and Uganda had in the past jointly cooperated in railways, hydropower stations, highways, oil and gas development, and infrastructure construction.
+Chinese foreign ministry spokesperson Wang Wenbin said China and Uganda had in the past jointly cooperated in railways, hydropower stations, highways, oil and gas development, and infrastructure construction.

 "China and Uganda are comprehensive cooperative partners, and practical cooperation between the two countries is at the forefront of China-Africa cooperation," he told a news conference in Beijing.